quickcougar/docs/exositeready/gwe/getting_started.md

 Add a Device to your Murano Product with the MAC address of your gateway and name it something relevant (e.g. My Getting Started Gateway).

-# Step Four - Download, Install, Configure Gateway Engine
+# Step Four - Download-Install-Configure Gateway Engine

 To download the latest version of the Public Release of Gateway Engine, follow these steps: